 Cultural competence is an assessable course outcome.

-They share at least two thirds of their syllabi.
+They share at least half of their syllabi.

 The common portion of the syllabi explores course topics through the cultures of the campuses’ host countries and/or the disciplinary perspectives of the connected courses.